-Let T(k) denote the number of interactions to infect the last k agents in a one-way epidemic.
-To get concentration bounds for T(k), we now reduce the number of interactions for an epidemic to the number of operations for coupon collector.
+To get concentration bounds for T(k), we now reduce the time for an epidemic to the time for coupon collector.
 The intuition is that once half the agents are infected, we have a coupon collector problem (collecting susceptible responders) that is delayed by at most a factor of two by occasionally choosing uninfected initiators.
 When fewer than half the agents are infected, we use the symmetry of the waiting times for each new infection to apply the same bounds.